 Comparing inside and outside temperatures

 It’s not uncommon for new users to set up console and ISS side-by-side pre-installation to try and cross-check temperature/humidity readings and calibration.
-This is actually not an easy exercise to do for three reasons:
+This is actually not an easy exercise to do for several reasons, but not least the relatively slow response time of the console inside temperature as outlined above, and is best done with no logger installed in the console and with the console backlight off.

-- The console T/H sensor is on the circuit board well inside the console and hence rather constrained by the case.
-As a result, its response time is relatively slow.
-If you are to leave console and ISS side by side in a constant temperature environment for several hours then they should agree reasonably well, e.g. to within the published specs for each sensor.
+If you are able to leave console and ISS side by side in a constant temperature environment for several hours then they should agree reasonably well, e.g. to within the published specs for each sensor.
 (Though remember that it’s commonplace for one sensor to be reading high and the other one low, but each is within its published spec.)
 But actually doing this in ordinary domestic circumstances is difficult.
 Most rooms are not constant temperature and there’s nearly always some sort of draught or source of heat (eg a nearby radiator) which heats or cools one or other component differentially and so the two components are not experiencing stable and constant temperature/humidity conditions.
 Also, the radiation screen on the ISS is designed such that at least a small breeze is expected so as to allow the sensor inside the screen to equilibrate more quickly.
 (You can obviously simulate the breeze with a fan, which will help but it’s still not ideal.)

-So for all of these reasons, unless this experiment is done under very stable and controlled conditions and over a significant period, the results may not be very meaningful and there is actually little point in doing this check.
+So for all of these reasons, unless this experiment is done under very stable and controlled conditions and over a significant period, the results may not be very meaningful and it is debatable whether doing this check seves any useful purpose beyond a rough check.
 In general, our experience is that the intrinsic calibration of the ISS temperature sensor is usually excellent, whereas the inside temperature reading on the console is likely to be somewhat less precise and more vulnerable to external influences.

 Resolution of SUPPLEMENTARY temperature and temp/hum sensors